seyedmowlana123/playwright-assessment/README.md

 * Open the project folder from visual studio code.

-* To install Playwright, type following command in the terminal "npm init playwright".
+* To install all the dependencies, type following command in the terminal "npm i".

-* Choose TypeScript.

 * To run the test, type following command in the terminal - "npm test"